tjsavage/canvas2/README.md

 `device.js` - the file that runs on a particular device, that boots up an app.
 Takes a command-line argument that is the name of the app to run, and any config arguments for that particular app.

-`local.js` - a script to run on a local development machine to simulate as if it were a device in the system.

-`local-config.json` - similar to `system-config.json`, but only for the local development device.

-`deploy.js` - the local command-line script to deploy the configurations to all the appropriate devices on the network.
+`setup.js` - the local command-line script to deploy the configurations to all the appropriate devices on the network.

 `setupDevice.sh` - the script that gets copied to and run on each new device to set it up.